mwarnes/MarkLogic-Keycloak/marklogic with keycloak implementation guide.md

 ## Scope and Assumptions

-This guide concentrates specifically on creating a Keycloak client for OAuth2 authentication with MarkLogic Application Servers.
+This guide concentrates specifically on creating a Keycloak client for OAuth2 and SAML authentication with MarkLogic Application Servers.
 The following assumptions are made:

 - Keycloak has already been installed and is running
 - A Keycloak realm is already available and configured